-There was however a light at the end of the tunnel, after years of job losses, and on-and-off homelessness Susan decided to fight the charges that had haunted her for 9 years!
-In July 2016 a judge ordered that her felony conviction be dismissed.
-Susan was confident and overjoyed, however that was short lived as Susan found out “I applied for a couple of jobs, told the employers about the charges being dismissed, and was offered positions”.
-To her dismay she found out that not all background checks reveal the same information, unfortunately the 3rd party vendor utilized by the employer reported inaccurate information (instead of omitting the dismissed case they reported it).
-To add to her frustration she contacted the background screening company to inform them of the inaccuracy, instead of correcting their records they became angry and defensive.
+The light at the end of the tunnel was seen after years of job losses, and on-and-off homelessness, Susan decided to fight the charges that had haunted her for the past nine years.
+In July 2016, a judge ordered that her felony conviction be dismissed.
+Susan was confident and overjoyed because when she applied for a couple of jobs, she was offered positions after she informed prospective employers about the charges being dismissed.
+To her dismay, she found out that not all background checks reveal the same information.
+There was a 3rd party vendor utilized by an employer that reported inaccurate information and instead of omitting the dismissed case like they were supposed to, they reported it.
+To add to her frustration, she contacted the background screening company to inform them of the inaccuracy and instead of correcting their records, they became angry and defensive.

 The remedy is implementing Fair Chance Hiring Policies, which allows job seekers with a criminal record to disclose and explain details about the crime before the background check is done.
 Furthermore, it provides protection to the employee in the event that inaccurate information is ever provided.